raspine/vim-testdog/README.md

 vim-testdog
 =============
-### Creates unit test execution lines ###
+### Sniffs out test runner arguments ###

-vim-testdog helps to create execution lines for unit test runners.
+vim-testdog helps to create unit test arguments for unit test runners.

+It provides two methods: `TestSuiteArg()` and `TestCaseArg()`.

-Simply position your cursor somewhere inside your unit test method and call TestDogExecutable.
-TestDog will (hopefully) track down the parts needed and return a complete execution line.
+Simply position your cursor somewhere inside a unit test and call `:echo TestCaseArg()`.
+TestDog will (hopefully) track down the parts needed and return the test runner argument.

 Example:
 ```